The Provincial Medical Centre Travel Clinic

 Who Will Benefit?

 Generally, travel to Europe is considered safe.
-The Travel Clinic at the Coral Medical Centre was created to enable clients to minimize their risk of contracting common and uncommon diseases while traveling other locales including:
+The Travel Clinic at the Provincial Medical Centre was created to enable clients to minimize their risk of contracting common and uncommon diseases while traveling other locales including:

 - Regions of Central and South America